-Healthcare Support for digital business reforms for the me Response to healthcare professional shortage, lackir of SCSK's proprietary Dr2GO solution to hospitals; or promotion services for pharmaceutical and medical using Dr2GO. <topics> Began a business alliance with 4D pharmaceutical industry and acad</topics> Mobility Mobility software leading SDM era Development and sales of software for SDM industry-leading software-driven supplier by industry; support for realization of a safe and applicable fields with proprietary verification <topics> Basic agreement reached with Ho</topics> software development
+Healthcare Support for digital business reforms for the medical field Response to healthcare professional shortage, lacking regional healthcare functions, and other social issues through deployment of SCSK's proprietary Dr2GO solution to hospitals; development of new earnings foundations through sophisticated digital promotion services for pharmaceutical and medical device companies and data services for streamlining drug development using Dr2GO. <topics> Began a business alliance with 4DIN Ltd. in the real-world evidence business for the pharmaceutical industry and academia.</topics> Mobility Mobility software leading SDM era Development and sales of software for SDM era based on QINeS-BSW track record; pursuit of position as industry-leading software-driven supplier by utilizing insight and expertise to adapt to changes in automotive industry; support for realization of a safe and secure society while catering to needs for high levels of quality in applicable fields with proprietary verification technologies. <topics> Basic agreement reached with Honda Motor Co., Ltd. on a strategic partnership in the area of software development</topics>